YaoGuang-NYP/Digital_Services/README.md

-Needs an installation of wkHTMLtoPDF at : https://wkhtmltopdf.org/downloads.html, and then choose directory at C:\Program Files.
+Needs an installation of wkHTMLtoPDF at : https://wkhtmltopdf.org/downloads.html, and then choose directory at C:\Program Files\wkhtmltopdf.
 Also needs the 'pdfkit' module that you can find in Pycharm.